Chronic Fatigue Syndrome (ME/CFS): What It Actually Feels Like

 needed was to slow down and really try to understand who I am now and what actually

 serves me better.
-Looking back I could now clearly see my pattern right form
+Looking back I could now clearly see my pattern from my childhood as I avoided sporty activities and preferred low impact activities.

 I think the problem happened when I tried to over perform of